MegaSlime-2407/DAA_Assi1/README.md

-# DAA Assignment 1 - Algorithm Analysis Project
+# DAA Assignment 1 - Algorithm Analysis

 This project implements and analyzes several fundamental algorithms with performance metrics collection.
 The goal is to compare different sorting and selection algorithms and understand their behavior in practice.